Galita Chocolate Farm has two branches. And besides purchasing handmade chocolate, you can join tasty workshops.

 When entering the main building of Galita, you will see a store.

 You can find various chocolate products, hot drinks, and cold beverages in the store.
-But the selection is not big.
+But the selection is not extensive.
 Moreover, it is somewhat limited.

 Plus, you can also find an ice cream stand.

 Since I prebooked tickets for a workshop, we headed straight to the cashier.
 In front of the cash desk, you can see four chocolate crafts.
 And when purchasing a ticket for the workshop, you select which of the crafts you will be creating.
-My daughter selected the top left one, the house.
+During one of our visits, my daughter chose the house (top left).

 The workshop starts with a short film.
 It tells the story of chocolate and a little about Galita.

 I did not know that Praline – small-filled chocolate was invented in Belgium.
 And England was the first to see solid chocolate as a chocolate bar.

 We headed to the nearby building for our workshop when the short movie ended.

 Since my daughter selected the house craft, the relevant pieces were waiting for her.
 And after receiving a short explanation, she started gluing the walls using melted chocolate.

 When the house was ready, she moved on to decorating it.

 A staff member told us that the craft needed to cool down as the workshop ended.
 Thus, they will put it into the fridge, and we can return to pick it up in half an hour.
 And meanwhile, we can participate in the adventure in the garden.

 Adventure in the Garden

 We received a page with different riddles about animals.
 After solving each riddle, you find the relevant animal in the garden and write its number.
 In the end, you sum up all the numbers and go to the cash desk.
-If you solved it correctly, you would receive a TODO fridge magnet with a marker.
+You will receive a fridge magnet with a marker if you solve it correctly.

-The whole chocolate workshop took us about 75 minutes.
+The whole visit took us about 75 minutes.
 The duration of the movie was approximately fifteen minutes.
 And the workshop part lasted roughly 45 minutes.

 Other Chocolate Farms in Israel